Retr0ville/silver-spork.md/Setting up NodeJS.md

 This returns
 ![](Screenshot_20220728-220601_Termux~2.png)
 And we can see that they have the Node v16 and v18, i.e. stable and the latest versions as at the time of writing.
-> Note: If you get an older version or nothing found, then try doing `pkg upgrade` before proceeding with the previous step.
+> Note: If you get an older version or nothing found, then try doing `pkg upgrade` before proceeding with the next step.
+### Install Node
+To install, use the install command
+`pkg install nodejs-lts` or `pkg install nodejs` Making sure you spell it exactly is it was on the search result.
+If successful you would get something like